mastermach50/Keyboard-Assist/README.md

 - logging

 ## Notes
-- Modules have to be installed manually
+- Modules have to be installed manually.
 - Rename `<location>` in line 11 with desired location of log file.